The giant in random graphs is almost local: Further ingredients for the configuration model

 \end{appendix}

-\paragraph{\bf Acknowledgements} The work in this paper was supported by the Netherlands Organisation for Scientific Research (NWO) through Gravitation-grant NETWORKS-024.002.003.
+\paragraph{\bf Acknowledgements.} The work in this paper was supported by the Netherlands Organisation for Scientific Research (NWO) through Gravitation-grant NETWORKS-024.002.003.
 I thank Joel Spencer for proposing the `easiest solution' to the giant component problem for the \erdos, which inspired this paper.
-I thank Shankar Bhamidi for useful and inspiring discussions, Souvik Dhara for literature references, and Christian Borgs for suggestions on local convergence and encouragement.
+I thank Shankar Bhamidi for useful and inspiring discussions, Souvik Dhara for literature references, Joost Jorritsma for pointing me to the relation to \cite{JorKomMit25}, and Christian Borgs for suggestions on local convergence and encouragement.